owainkenwayucl/ds4eng-infra/README.md

 Generally:

-Have a key named after your user name, set user name in `variables.tf` and `terraform init`,  `terraform apply` and everything should just work.
+Have a key named after your user name, set user name in `variables.tf` and everything should just work.

-On the K3s stuff, set the number of servers (>= 2) in `variables.tf`, after doing `terraform apply` do:
+To build an environment, set the number of servers (>= 2 for clusters!) in `variables.tf`, after doing `terraform apply` do:

 ```
+terraform init
+terraform apply
 ansible-playbook -i ./generate_inventory.py full.yaml
 ```